pyoscx/scenariogeneration/README.md

 The package consists of the __scenario_generator__ module and two  Python subpackages, __xosc__ (OpenSCENARIO) and __xodr__ (OpenDRIVE), together with some support functionality for auto generation with parametrization as well as easy viewing with [esmini](https://github.com/esmini/esmini).

+The package documentation can be found here: https://pyoscx.github.io/

 Please note that this is not an official implementation of either OpenSCENARIO or OpenDRIVE.

 ## Coverage